The trailer for Biting the Hand written by Anne Southall

 Covid-19 had a significant impact on the company with no full stage productions occuring since 2019.
 However, the Hobo's have maintained the community educational arm of the company, which has strengthened and grown in the past five years.

-The company is also exploring the Therapeutic Theatre genre and hopes to run a small Therapeutic Theatre project next year.
+The company is also exploring the Therapeutic Theatre genre and hopes to run a small Therapeutic Theatre project in 2026.

 In 2025, the Hobo's Artistic Director, Jeffrey Bryant Jones is running a series of 'Improvs and Imagination' workshops at Maldon Neighbourhood Centre.
 The workshops explore improvisation, storymaking, collaboration and play!
 They are kindly funded by Adult Community Further Education.
 For more details about the workshops, see the Actors' Studio page.